sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 #### DPU shutdown sequence
 * There could be two possible sources for DPU shutdown.
 1. A configuration change to DPU "admin_status: down" 2.
 The GNOI logic can trigger it.
 * The GNOI server runs on the DPU even after the DPU is pre-shutdown and listens until the graceful shutdown finishes.
 * The host sends a GNOI signal to shutdown the DPU.
-The DPU does a graceful-shutdown and sends an ack back to the host.
+The DPU does a graceful-shutdown if not already done and sends an ack back to the host.
 * Upon receiving the ack or on a timeout the host may trigger the switch PMON vendor API to shutdown the DPU.
 * If a vendor specific API is not defined, detachment is done via sysfs (echo 1 > /sys/bus/pci/devices/XXXX:XX:XX.X/remove).
 * NPU-DPU (GNOI) soft reboot workflow is captured in [reboot-hld.md](https://github.com/sonic-net/SONiC/blob/26f3f4e282f3d2bd4a5c684608897850354f5c30/doc/smart-switch/reboot/reboot-hld.md)